AxelHamburch/LightningATM/docs/guide/we_need_your_help.md

     $ sudo rm -r LightningATM_Backup

 - Everthing should now be as befor.
 Even the wallat data.
-- You can clean up the coinfig.ini, but you don't have to.
+- You can clean up the coinfig.ini, but you don't have to, except the activewallet.

 ### 5. Final step